kero-mina/RTL2GDS/README.md

-// Note the information here can be false or true depending on my knowledge but will be updated as soon as possible if there is any false information

 Here are some comments for pnr.tcl script and the commands in it.

 Milky way library is a database library which contains database information about a certain technology file to be used more than once in digital implementation in IC compiler tool